-Section A, the Executive Summary, contains some abbreviated highlights of the city's membership, net pension liability, and general information regarding the implementation of GASB 68.
+The Executive Summary contains abbreviated highlights of the city's membership, Net Pension Liability and general information regarding the implementation of GASB 68.

-The Executive Summary page provides:
+The Executive Summary provides:

-- Membership information for the city by type of member (retirees and active employees) [40.c note disclosures] - Components of the net pension liability, and related ratios, which is required in the city's RSI [46.a and 46.b] - A summary of the development of the single discount rate [26 -31].
+- Membership information for the city by type of member (retirees and active employees) [40.c note disclosures] - Components of the Net Pension Liability and related ratios, which is required in the city's RSI [46.a and 46.b] - A summary of the development of the single discount rate [26 -31].
 Per GASB 68, the discount rate should be a single rate that reflects:

 - a.
-The long-term expected rate of return on pension plan investments, which are expected to be used to finance the payment of benefits, to the extent that - 1. the Fiduciary Net Position is projected to be sufficient to make benefit payments, and - 2. the assets are expected to be invested using a strategy that achieves that return - b.
+The long-term expected rate of return on pension plan investments, which are expected to be used to finance the payment of benefits, to the extent that - 1.
+The Fiduciary Net Position is projected to be sufficient to make benefit payments, and - 2.
+The assets are expected to be invested using a strategy that achieves that return - b.
 A yield for 20-year, tax-exempt general obligation municipal bonds to the extent that conditions in (a) above are not met.

 The long-term expected rate of return on TMRS' investments is 6.75%.
-GRS' projected calculations indicate that sufficient assets are projected to be available to pay benefits in all future years (100-year calculation) for each participating employer; as such, a single discount rate of 6.75% as noted in a. above is used.
+GRS' projected calculations indicate that sufficient assets are projected to be available to pay benefits in all future years (100-year calculation) for each participating employer.
+Therefore, a single discount rate of 6.75% as noted in a. above is used.

-Section A continues with information about "Implementing and Reporting your Pension Amounts."
-A Financial Reporting Overview is provided, giving cities some recommended adjusting (GAAP conversion) journal entries, to properly convert pension contributions recorded in your city's general ledger to the calendar year contributions received by TMRS and to record entries for the full accrual GASB 68 pension amounts required for the city's government-wide financial statements.
-Section A then discusses "Notes to Financial Statements" with references to the applicable GASB 68 paragraphs [40 - 45]; TMRS has provided a Pension Disclosure Requirements table as a cross-reference tool in Section V of this Guide.
+Section A also presents information about "Implementing and Reporting your Pension Amounts."
+A Financial Reporting Overview is provided, which gives cities recommended adjusting (GAAP conversion) journal entries to properly convert pension contributions recorded in your city's general ledger to the calendar year contributions received by TMRS and to record entries for the full accrual GASB 68 pension amounts required for the city's government-wide financial statements.
+Section A then discusses "Notes to

+Financial Statements" with references to the applicable GASB 68 paragraphs [40 - 45].
+TMRS has provided a Pension Disclosure Requirements table as a cross-reference tool in Section V of this Guide.
 GRS lists the information that will be needed for the city's Required Supplementary Information (RSI); each of these is provided in Section B of the Reporting Package.

 Section A ends with information from GRS regarding Ad Hoc Benefits.
 GASB 68 [62] requires that the projected benefit payments used in the calculation of the Total Pension Liability (TPL) include future ad hoc benefits IF they are deemed to be substantively automatic.
 In TMRS, cities may choose to adopt benefits such as COLAs (cost-of-living adjustments for retirees) and Updated Service Credits on an annually repeating or ad hoc (required action by city council each year) basis.
-GASB 68 does not explicitly define the term "substantively automatic"; as such, TMRS established a default criteria to determine when these ad hoc benefits should be calculated as automatic or repeating:
+GASB 68 does not explicitly define the term "substantively automatic"; as such, TMRS established default criteria to determine when these ad hoc benefits should be calculated as automatic or repeating: